 This is a guest article from Dr. Lauren Pugliese, a DVM and board-certified veterinary surgeon.
 Readers contacted Lauren after her previous articles and requested a similar article about treating injuries in cats.
 I cover lots of trauma medical techniques (for people) on the blog.
 Here is some knowledge about our furry friends.
-If you are interested in learning more about pet first aid, be sure to take Lauren’s class at the upcoming Paul-E-Palooza training event.

 In teaching pet first aid, I regularly get lots of questions about how to treat injured cats.
 I try to briefly cover this topic, and make the information applicable to all species, but as any feline fancier will tell you, cats are special.
 There is a saying in veterinary medicine that “cats are not small dogs.”
 While many first aid principles and emergency planning strategies for dogs will work for cats, special consideration should be made for our cat companions.